2023 Most Popular Carpentry Undergraduate Certificate Trade Schools in Iowa

 Women make up 30% of the carpentry majors at the school.

-Southeastern Community College landed the #6 spot in the 2023 rankings for the most popular undergraduate certificate carpentry programs.
-Located in the town of West Burlington, Southeastern Community College is a public school with a small student population.
+Southeastern Community College did quite well in this year’s ranking of the most popular places for carpentry students to get a undergraduate certificate.
+It came in at #6 on the list.
+Located in the town of West Burlington, Southeastern Community College is a public college with a small student population.

 About 50% of the students majoring in carpentry at the school are women while 50% are male.